42juododranoel/doebus/README.md

 Each task should be validated by someone from product team, who either created the task, or is responsible for the task’s domain.
 Each frontend task should also be reviewed by a designer.
 The goal of product review is to make sure that developer’s solution is considered good and solving original problem or bringing necessary value to the product.
 The goal of design review is to make sure that UI and UX are solid and high-quality.

+### QA testing is overrated

+You generally don’t need QA engineers, your developers can do the QA part themselves.
+However, this requires a high degree of responsibility.
+You can only achieve it in small teams with high morale and quality developer experience.
+If you have QA engineers, they should not be held responsible for mistakes of developers.
+Whatever the workflow is, it is ultimately developer’s responsibility to make quality product.

 ### You don’t need coverage metrics

 In my experience, coverage metrics are make-believe, having a 100% code coverage doesn’t equate to having 100% product use cases coverage.
-Some code can’t or doesn’t even need to be covered at all, having a coverage level requirement often forces developers into thinking less about the quality of their work and more about tricking the coverage system into thinking that the work has high enough quality.
+Some code can’t or doesn’t even need to be covered at all.
+Having a coverage level requirement often forces developers into thinking less about the quality of their work and more about tricking the coverage system into thinking that the work has high enough quality.

+### Multiple developer environments are overrated

+You don’t necessarily need local, dev, stage and prod environments.
+Having local and prod is enough.
+The more environments you have, the more complexity, the less efficient your work.
+Having dev server may aid in coding and testing, but the dev should never be treated the same way you treat your production environment.
+It shouldn’t be something “sentient”, it should be easy to maintain and recreate if something gets broken.
+If you think that your infrastructure is too complex to be run on local machine, it doesn’t necessarily mean that you have to invest into a staging environment, maybe you have to invest in better mocking or isolating.
+The best strategy to strive for is to have your local machine and production as similar as possible.

+### Distributed monolith is not so bad

+It is not inherently a bad thing to have multiple microservices in distributed monolith fasion.
+There is not much difference between talking to your databases (which everyone does) and talking to your other microservices without truly-distributed architecture.
+Your architecture may become more complex, but the advantages are also here.
+You don’t always need a truly-distributed architecture.
+It is better to start with building distributed monolith and then rebuilding it to a truly-distributed system than starting with a solid monolith and then rebuilding it the same way.
+You get half of work done in advance without much expense.

 ## Architecture